Union Pacific

 UP No. 4007

 The Union Pacific had put the bulk of its remaining steam locomotives into storage, but a surge of traffic in the summer of 1957 taxed the capacity of its diesel and gas turbine power and resulted in the recall of much of its modern, high-horsepower steam fleet.
-Knowing that the "Big Boys," Challengers and Northerns could still be seen in their natural habitat and not just in a scrap line, my father planned a stay in Laramie, Wyoming, as a sequel to a family trip to visit relatives in the Denver area.
-UP No. 4005Dad, who had struggled through the Great Depression, never lost a chance to economize, and financed our stopoff in Laramie by filling in for a vacationing minister at the local Methodist church.
+Knowing that the "Big Boys," Challengers and Northerns could still be seen in their natural habitat and not just in a scrap line, UP No. 4005my father planned a stay in Laramie, Wyoming, as a sequel to a family trip to visit relatives in the Denver area.
+Dad, who had struggled through the Great Depression, never lost a chance to economize, and financed our stopoff in Laramie by filling in for a vacationing minister at the local Methodist church.
 This arrangement also gave us the parsonage as sleeping quarters for an extended weekend, and a base of operations from which to explore not just the Laramie yard and engine terminal but also the western approach to famed Sherman Hill.
+My brother, the late David V. Leonard, and I both put our cameras to work and took duplicate views of many scenes.
+Some of these photos (as indicated) are his work, as his camera with a larger negative produced slightly better images.

 UP No. 4008

+Above, No. 4008 (not preserved) is standing by for its next assignment near the Laramie coaling tower, in a photo by my brother.
 Despite their size — they had a wheelbase of almost 131 feet, a massive grate area of 150.3 square feet, and a weight of 1,120,000 pounds with their pedestal-type tender — the Big Boys were capable of seventy miles per hour.
 A second group was built in 1944 to help shoulder the load of heavy wartime traffic. .
 It was an incredible, never-to-be-repeated experience to view them at the head of the Union Pacific's long transcontinental freights, singly or even double heading with the UP's unique gas turbine-electric locomotives.
 For more shots of the Big Boys in operation and a few in static display, visit Richard Leonard's Big Boys & Challengers Gallery.
 Further information on the 4-8-8-4s may be found on Wes Barris' Union Pacific Big Boys page.

-UP No. 535Amidst this feast of high-horsepower steam, we did not neglect the smaller, older locomotives such as Consolidation No. 535, of class C-57 (Baldwin Locomotive Works, 1903), which was switching the Laramie yard and local industries.
+Amidst this feast of high-horsepower steam, we did not neglect the smaller, older locomotives such as Consolidation No. 535, of class C-57 (Baldwin Locomotive Works, 1903), which was switching the Laramie yard and local industries.
 Her tender, and hazy exhaust, identify her as an oil burner.
 No. 535 (renumbered to 6535 around 1957 to make way for GP-9 diesels) is preserved at Laramie.
 She had 21½x30-inch cylinders, a boiler pressure of 190 pounds per square inch, and a tractive effort of 39,290 pounds.
-This photo was shot from the bridge that spanned the terminal area.
+I took this photo, with downdown Laramie in the background, from the footbridge that spanned the terminal area.
+The photo appears on the cover of a tour brochure, Railroads of Albany County - Tracking the Past, produced by the Albany County Historic Preservation Board for the Laramie Area Visitor Center.

 I was taking both Kodachrome slides and black-and-white photos on this trip, but since I had only one 35mm camera I had to do some fancy film changing.
 I would take a series of shots with one type of film, then note my exposure number and rewind till the wind-up knob stopped turning.
 Removing the film with leader still exposed, I would insert the other type of film.
-When the time came to switch back, I would do the same with this cartridge, then reinsert the original cartridge and wind past the number of my last exposure.
+When the time came to switch back I would do the same with this cartridge, then reinsert the original cartridge and wind past the number of my last exposure.
 Crude, but it worked!
 Necessity, they say, is the mother of invention.

 UP No. 3985

-Who could have predicted that any steam locomotive we photographed in August, 1957, would still be operating more than four decades later?
-But here is Challenger No. 3985, one of two steam locomotives still in use by the Union Pacific.
-UP No. 3985 at West Chicago, IL, June 2002I snapped her wheeling a westbound freight near Sidney, Nebraska.
-After being withdrawn from active service, she was stored in the dark confines of the Cheyenne roundhouse for many years, shielded by local Union Pacific personnel from the prying eyes of railroad brass on the prowl for expendable assets.
+After being withdrawn from active service, No. 3985 was stored in the dark confines of the Cheyenne roundhouse for many years, shielded by local Union Pacific personnel from the prying eyes of railroad brass on the prowl for expendable assets.
 Finally she was put on display in Cheyenne, then reconditioned in 1981 for railfan excursion duty.
-Weighing in at over a million pounds including tender (and now equipped with two auxiliary water tanks), No. 3985 is the largest operating steam locomotive in the world today.
-In the smaller color photo, she delights the fans and general public at West Chicago, Illinois during a June, 2002 visit to the Chicago area.
+Weighing in at over a million pounds including tender (and now equipped with two auxiliary water tanks), No. 3985 was for many years the largest operating steam locomotive in the world.
+In the color photo above she delights the fans and general public at West Chicago, Illinois during a June, 2002 visit to the Chicago area.
+With the restoration of Big Boy No. 4014 the Challenger was retired again, but in 2022 the Union Pacific donated it to the non-profit Railroading Heritage of Midwest America which plans to restore it to operation at the former Rock Island shops in Silvis, Illinois.

 You can view additional photos of the Challengers in operation in 1957 in Richard Leonard's Big Boys & Challengers Gallery.
 For more information on the 4-6-6-4s, visit Wes Barris' Union Pacific Challengers page.

 Our final exposure to Union Pacific main line steam on our August 1957 trip was at Grand Island, Nebraska.
 There, at the engine terminal, we found what had eluded us thus far: a good shot of one of the UP's famous Northern type locomotives.
 These 4-8-4s, while fully capable of handling freight traffic, had been built primarily for fast passenger service and were still performing that duty in 1957.

-No. 814, waiting here on a roundhouse lead track, belonged to class FEF-1, the first class of 4-8-4s erected for the Union Pacific by American Locomotive Company in 1937.
+No. 814, waiting here on a roundhouse lead track in a view by my brother David, belonged to class FEF-1, the first class of 4-8-4s erected for the Union Pacific by American Locomotive Company in 1937.
 These engines rolled on 77-inch drivers powered by 24½x32-inch cylinders, fed by 300 pounds of boiler pressure per square inch.
 They developed 63,500 pounds of tractive effort.
+As built they had 4597 square feet of evaporative heating surface, 1473 square feet of superheating surface, and a grate area of 100 square feet.
+In 1946 they were converted to burn oil.

-No. 814 and her sisters originally had tenders with six-wheel trucks, but some were later equipped as shown here with the heavy-duty pedestal or "centipede" type tender favored by the Union Pacific for its newest steam power.
-I am told by viewer Kevin Gillespie, who corrected some of my earlier information on No. 814, that the old tenders were used with some of the UP's gas turbines.
-I am also informed by viewer John E. Bush that the older 800s that received the pedestal tenders got them from members of later classes which had been scrapped.
+No. 814 and her sisters originally had tenders with six-wheel trucks, but some were later equipped as shown here with the heavy-duty pedestal or "centipede" type tender favored by the Union Pacific for its newer steam power.
+(The original tenders were re-used with some of the UP's gas turbines.)
+I was informed by viewer John E. Bush that the older 800s that received the pedestal tenders got them from members of later classes which had been retired.
 No. 814 also sports the "elephant ears" or smoke deflectors applied to many modern steam engines.
+For a time around 1940, prior to application of the smoke deflectors, No. 814 also had an experimental skyline casing and smoke lifter.

 UP No. 814

 The 800s were an outstanding class of locomotives, and were the prototype for an American Flyer S-gauge model train that our parents gave my brother and me one Christmas and which we enjoyed while growing up.
 Two additional classes, with larger drivers and higher boiler pressure, followed the FEF-1's; they were capable of 100-mile-per-hour speeds while pulling sixteen heavyweight Pullman cars.
 The famous No. 844, a member of class FEF-3 built in 1944 — the last group of steam locomotives ordered by the Union Pacific — was never removed from the active roster and still heads railfan specials.
+As for our No. 814, today she is displayed by the RailsWest Railroad Museum in Council Bluffs, Iowa.
+At an unknown date some years ago the Council Bluffs Chamber of Commerce published this postcard view of the displayed locomotive.
+Two other UP 4-8-4s remain, one of them supplying parts for No. 844.

 UP No. 3838

-As I photographed these locomotives at Grand Island, our Union Pacific steam-hunting expedition was about to come to an end.
+As we photographed these locomotives at Grand Island, our Union Pacific steam-hunting expedition was about to come to an end.
 My mother and sister had patiently endured hours of waiting in a hot car while my father, my brother and I had indulged our almost fanatic interest in tracking down examples of this fast-disappearing species.
 Rejoining them in our 1953 Plymouth, we headed east for less exotic activities — visiting more relatives in Iowa, then returning home to the beginning of the fall semester at Illinois Wesleyan University.
-But this had been a vacation we would not soon forget.
+But this had been a vacation we would never forget.